Adding Hyper-V Hosts and Host Clusters, and Scale-Out File Servers to VMM

 File Share Permissions

-Setting up permissions on folder and file shares is required before Hyper-V servers can access VM files stored on a file share.
-VMM automates setting permissions on the file system folder and share with the computer account from each Hyper-V server.
-This works for standalone Hyper-V servers and Hyper-V clusters.
+Setting up permissions on folder and file shares is required before Hyper-V hosts and host clusters can access virtual machine files stored on a file share.
+VMM automates setting permissions on the file system folder and share with the computer accounts from the Hyper-V hosts or host cluster nodes.
 In addition, when you use VMM to add and remove Hyper-V nodes from a cluster, VMM modifies the permissions on the file share and the file system.

 You can use file shares that are managed by VMM for library storage or for Hyper-V storage.
 You cannot use the same file share for both.